ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

 # Lesson 13: Update the Game to Use NFTs In Game

-## Introduction
 In Lesson 13, we're enhancing "Trash Dash" by integrating NFTs into the game's mechanics, shifting the player experience from traditional in-game purchases to NFT-based accessory ownership.

+## Overview
+Here's an overview of what we'll cover in this lesson:
+1. Examine the pre-NFT method of accessory management.
+2. Update the game to link accessory ownership with NFTs.
+3. Demonstrate the integration in-game.

 ## Prerequisites
 In the previous lessons we have setup a server for retrieving the player's NFTs and created an ApiService in our game to call that server.
 If you haven't already you can complete that in [previous lessons](../12-Display-the-Players-NFTs/README.md)

-## Objectives
-1. Examine the pre-NFT method of accessory management.
-2. Update the game to link accessory ownership with NFTs.
-3. Demonstrate the integration in-game.

 ## How equipping NFTs Worked